cnunciato/buildkite-sdk/README.md

 # Run apps (e.g., to use the SDKs to generate pipelines).
 npm start

-# Publish to npm, PyPi and pkg.go.dev.
+# Publish to npm, PyPi pkg.go.dev, and RubyGems.
 npm run publish
 ```